Prevent Getting Sick

 Cloth Face Coverings/Masks

-To align with the recent Centers for Disease Control and Prevention (CDC) guidance, Franklin County Public Health has rescinded its universal mask advisory for all residents.
-We strongly encourage all individuals who may be at higher risk for severe outcomes of COVID-19 (e.g. immunocompromised or unvaccinated) to consider continuing to mask when in public.
+To align with CDC guidance, Franklin County Public Health has lifted its universal mask advisory for all residents.
+We strongly encourage people who may be at higher risk for severe outcomes of COVID-19 (e.g. immunocompromised or unvaccinated) to continue to mask when in public.
+If you have been exposed to COVID-19, it is important to wear a well-fitted mask in public for 10 days and to test on day 5, regardless of vaccine or prior infection status.

 Face Covering Tips